Plasmid

 This section has been translated automatically.

-Plasmids have proven to be highly efficient molecular biological tools.
-For direct gene transfer into humans, plasmid DNA in GMP (Good Manufacturing Practice) quality is mandatory.
+Plasmids have proven to be highly efficient molecular biology tools.
+Plasmid DNA in GMP quality (Good Manufacturing Practice) is absolutely essential for direct gene transfer into humans.
 The same applies if the drug substance contains a genetically modified cell, for example a chimeric antigen receptor (CAR) T cell (Schmeer M et al. 2017).

 Literature